isaacssemugenyi/nodeVideostream/README.md

 $ git clone https://github.com/zekaf/nodeVideostream.git
 ```

-cd to your nodeVideostream directory, and type this:
+Install dependencies. cd to your nodeVideostream directory, and type this:

 ```
 $ npm install
 ```
-This command installing all the stuff listed in the dependencies object (including BinaryJS, Express and SPDY).
+This command installing all the stuff listed in the dependencies object (including BinaryJS and Express).
 Once NPM has run its course, you should have a node_modules directory which contains all dependencies for the project.

 You now have a fully-functioning app ready and waiting to run.
 Let's test it out!, type: